SIGNATURE NEWBORN SESSION PREP GUIDE

 Below, I’ve put together a PDF to download, for some colour ideas and options for you to consider.
 These are only guidelines, but from experience I would suggest for family/siblings portraits you choose from the cool, neutral tones palette or the warm, earthy tones palette.

-Download the PDF colour guide here; Studio Sessions What To Wear.
+Download the PDF clothing guide here; Newborn Sessions What To Wear.

 For a brief visual guide on clothing ideas, check out my Pinterest board here.